-Every day in highways across America big rigs, 18 wheelers and tractor-trailers share the road with the motoring public.
+Every day on highways across America, big rigs, 18-wheelers, and tractor-trailers share the road with the motoring public.
 In fact, the trucking industry is vitally important to the American economy.
 The American Trucking Association projects a banner year for the sales of the most massive class of 18-wheelers for the year 2018.

 According to the DOT, a tractor-trailer traveling at 65 mph will take 200 yards or 600 feet to come to a stop.
 The stopping time and distance for a big rig are much higher than those of cars.